Introduction: How to Have a Lucid Dream

 Think beyond these words and really take in how phenomenal it is that you have the option to explore your mind to such a depth that you are able to create a universe that is completely autonomous.
 The imagined visions in lucid dreams are not hazy, distant landscapes in which you have to constantly give your attention.
-They are vivid scenes to interact with that feel exactly how you would in real life.
+They are vivid scenes that can feel exactly like the lucid world.

 (Thanks to the people on deviantART and People of the Internet for the pictures)